jackquack/hooks-js/README.md

-## __This is a re-write of the original with different behaviour.
-Use with caution!__

 hooks
 ============

-Add pre and post middleware hooks to your JavaScript methods.
+Add before and after middleware hooks to your JavaScript methods.

-## Installation
-    npm install hooks

 ## Motivation
 Suppose you have a JavaScript object with a `save` method.